5 Easy Ways to Reduce Textile Waste

-If you're feeling inspired coming out of Earth Month while simultaneously feeling overwhelmed, you're not alone!
+If you're feeling inspired coming out of Earth Month while simultaneously feeling overwhelmed, you're not alone.
 Try focusing on the smaller, more achievable things that you can do for the Earth.
 Remember, making mindful changes to your routines counts as taking action!

 1. Think carefully about buying new things